 The brilliant thing about digital marketing is the ability to measure its effectiveness.
-Google Analytics, SEMrush and other tracking tools allow businesses to determine what activities and campaigns aren't working and delivering on your marketing goals.
+Google Analytics, SEMrush and other tracking tools allow businesses to determine what activities and campaigns aren't working and delivering on their marketing goals.

 However, businesses often don't know what data they should be looking at and often get lost in the myriad of statistics.

 What you need to do first is figure out which data is relevant.
-This should be determined by your goals - another reason why establishing your digital marketing goals is important - allowing you to turn them KPIs.
+This should be determined by your goals - another reason why establishing your digital marketing goals is important - allowing you to turn them into KPIs.
 Once you're measuring the right data, it’s much easier to see what's working and what isn’t.

 Need help with your digital marketing?